dm3/clojure.java-time/README.md

 A Clojure wrapper for Java 8 Date-Time API.

-> Note: This library has no relation Clojure's (or Java's) core team.
+> Note: This library has no relation to Clojure's (or Java's) core team.
 > It's naming is legacy and preserved for backwards compatibility reasons.

 ## Rationale